alanxzhou/sc2bot/README.md

 # sc2bot

+sc2bot is a python based package that allows for training of a deep-learning based reinforcement agent

-Training an RL agent to play StarCraft II
+# StarCraft II